AnacletoLAB/grape/README.rst

      * More than 13000 graphs directly available from the library for benchmarking
      * Support for multiple graph formats
-     * Human readable reports of format errors
+     * Automatic human readable reports of format errors
-     * Automatic human readable reports of the main grraph characteristics
+     * Automatic human readable reports of the main graph characteristics

 * Random walks:

      * Exact and approximated first and second order random walks
+     * Massive generation of sampled random walks for graph embedding
      * Automatic dispatching of 8 optimized random walk algorithms depending on the parameters of the random walk and the type (weighted/unweighted) of the graph

+* Node embedding models:

+    * SkipGram
+    * CBOW
+    * GloVe

+* Edge and node prediction models:

+    * Perceptron
+    * Multi-Layer Perceptron
+    * Deep Neural Networks

 * Preprocessing for node embedding and edge prediction: